 This section is a tie, as both vacuums have "hands free" emptying systems.

 The Dyson V8 comes with the company’s new “No Touch” emptying system.
-Instead of relying on gravity to remove dust and dirt, you use a lever to force it out.
+Instead of relying on gravity to remove dust and dirt, you pull up the internal cylinder which forces the contents out.
 This is an improvement on the V6, as dust often gets stuck in this model.

 Gtech has included a similar feature on the AirRam Mk2.
 After removing the dust bin, there’s a slider that forces dust and dirt out and into the bin.